alcofrisbas/PTR/README.md

 ### Arithmetic
 The commands ```a, s``` respectively add and subtract the next two tokens. ```sl, sr``` shift left and shift right the next token. right the next two tokens.
-If either of the two arent scalars, pointers, or vars, an error is thrown.
+If either of the two aren't scalars, pointers, or vars, an error is thrown.
 The result is put into the accumulator register.
 The command ```m``` moves the value of the accumulator to the value in memory of the following token.